harrisonzhu508/citadelchallenge/docs/source/appendix/ARIMA_&_VAR.rst

 .. image:: ../img/forec.jpg

 Indeed, none of them are any good, VAR(9) is just simply performing much worse than AR(3) by turning around at the time it should stay flat, and forecasting nonsense-like value below zero.

-All above trials have shown how terribile traditional time series could fit the data, despite ss
+All above trials have shown how terribile traditional time series could fit the data, despite using the correct mechanisms in terms of model selection, and using more solid, complete, and continuous series from our dataset.